0xWOLAND/website/src/content/blog/japan-summer.md

 </div>

 <div align="center">
-    <i>i still can't believe i brought a crushed belvita all the way from austin. it was multiple years old and unfortunately was my first meal in tokyo. i'm not sure how it survived the flight.</i>
+    <i>i still can't believe i brought a crushed belvita all the way from austin. it was multiple years old and unfortunately was my first meal in tokyo. </i>
 </div>

-it beat last summer's SF place (which was a tiny room i was renting for 1k in FiDi) by orders-of-magnitude. but it wasn't much: a yellow air-con that hummed like a vending machine, tatami-soled slippers at teh door, a small light-green fridge, a small TV, a bidet (god bless), and a shallow closet (more on this).
+It was better than last summer's place in San Francisco's financial district.
+By a lot.

+But it still wasn't much.

+A yellow air conditioner that never stopped working.
+Slippers waiting at the door.
+A fridge the color of cheap mint.
+A TV that I never used.
+The bidet -- merciful.
+And a closet so shallow it felt like the room was telling me, early, not to unpack.

 <div style="display: flex; justify-content: center; gap: 20px;">